+(d) Gradients should be -3% maximum over unrestricted lengths

+-5% maximum over lengths up to 100m

+-7% maximum over lengths up to 30m

+note -in exceptional circumstances gradients

+exceeding 7% are acceptable over shorter

+lengths.

-- (i) Cycle Tracks - (a) Minimum radius of curvature should be 15m. - (b) Minimum desirable sight line distance is 30m although in exceptional circumstances this may be varied at the discretion of the Engineer. - (c) Desirable crossfall 2.5% in sympathy with any direction of curvature.
-Crossfall may be more than 2.5% when superelevation is needed at tight bends. - (d) Gradients should be-3% maximum over unrestricted lengths -5% maximum over lengths up to 100m -7% maximum over lengths up to 30m in exceptional circumstances gradients exceeding 7% are acceptable over shorter lengths. - (e) For a 2-way independent cycle route the width required is 3m. - (f) Minimum desirable lateral clearance 0.5m, desirable minimum headroom 2.7m. - (g) Visibility standards where cycle tracks cross roads shall be in accordance with Table 9.2.
+- (e) For a 2-way independent cycle route the width required is 3m. - (f) Minimum desirable lateral clearance 0.5m, desirable minimum headroom 2.7m. - (g) Visibility standards where cycle tracks cross roads shall be in accordance with Table 9.2.
 There shall be no relaxation of the 'y' distance.
 The 'x' distance should be 9m however in difficult circumstances it may be reduced to 4.5m providing an upright 'Give Way' sign (Diag.
 602) is provided on the cycle track.
-Only in exceptional circumstances will an 'x' distance of less than 4.5m be allowed.
-In this case an upright 'Stop' sign (Diag 601.1) must be provided (note this will require DTLR approval which may be a lengthy procedure and will be at the Developer's expense).
+Only in exceptional circumstances will an 'x'

+distance of less than 4.5m be allowed.
+In this case an upright 'Stop' sign (Diag 601.1) must be provided (note this will require DFT approval which may be a lengthy procedure and will be at the Developer's expense).

 Further details are available in TD42/95.
 Early consultation with the Engineer is recommended.